-Therapeutic approaches using intramuscular and intravenous delivery of stromal cells requires knowledge of the specific milieu the cells are injected in to.
-One of the first cell types these cell products encounter are endothelial and immune cells.
-The microenvironment in diseased patients is expected to activate and damage resident/circulating cells, like endothelial cells.
-Therefore, we analyse functional changes in endothelial progenitor cells from patients showing significant manifestation of arteriosclerotic disease receiving a stromal cell therapy.
-Additionally, we simulate in vitro the interaction of stromal cells with endothelial and immune cells in different experimental conditions to better understand the regenerative impact of stromal cell therapy on activated or damaged endothelial cells.
+Therapeutic approaches involving intramuscular and intravenous delivery of mesenchymal stromal cells require knowledge of the specific milieu into which the cells are injected.
+After injection, endothelial and immune cells are among the first cell types they encounter.
+It is likely that the microenvironment in diseased patients, activates and damages both cells present in the tissue and circulating cells, such as endothelial cells.
+Therefore, we analyze functional changes in endothelial progenitor cells from patients receiving stromal cell therapy after significant manifestation of atherosclerotic disease.
+In addition, we simulate in vitro the interaction of stromal cells with endothelial and immune cells under different experimental conditions to better understand the regenerative impact of stromal cell therapy on activated or damaged endothelial cells.

 - Prof. Carmen Scheibenbogen (Charité Berlin, Institute of Medical Immunology)